 Top 10 Reasons Not to Eat Turkeys

 Pardon me, pilgrim!
 This Thanksgiving, how about ditching the dead bird?
 In today’s farming system, beautiful, inquisitive, intelligent turkeys endure lives of suffering and painful deaths.
-Here are 10 good reasons to carve out a new tradition by flocking to vegan entrées, along with some scrumptious holiday cooking tips and recipes—and thankfully, none of them require stuffing anyone:
+Here are 10 good reasons to carve out a new tradition by flocking to vegan entrées, along with some scrumptious holiday cooking tips and recipes—and thankfully, none of them require stuffing anyone.
+But first, a video of your turkey dinner in reverse:

 1. Personality Plus